Christopher-L-Massie/javascript-certifications/README.md

   > Moving beyond the basics, the JSA certification delves into more complex JavaScript concepts and development practices, setting the foundation for advanced programming and application development.
   >
   > [Certification Details](https://js.institute/jsa-certification)

-## Contribute

-I welcome you to explore the scripts and projects within this repository.
-Your feedback, suggestions, or contributions are invaluable as they not only help improve this repository but also support my learning journey.